Clarity logoClarity logoClarity

 Process of Elimination

-For multiple choice questions, elimination is your most powerful tool.
+For multiple choice questions, elimination is usually your best fallback.
 Even if you can't identify the correct answer, you can often eliminate one or two obviously wrong choices.
 With three options (Level I and II), eliminating one wrong answer gives you a 50% chance on the remaining two.
 Eliminating two gives you certainty.

 Common elimination signals: answers that are too extreme ("always" or "never" in a field full of nuance), answers that mix up related concepts (like confusing systematic and unsystematic risk), and answers with calculation errors you can spot without doing the full computation (like forgetting to annualize a rate).